nebogeo/creative-kids-coding-cornwall/doc/docs.md

 *point(x,y,z) : returns a new point*

-Points can be added or substracted, for example:
+Points can be added or subtracted, for example:

 *newpoint = point(10,0,2) + point(1,2,3)*